Charles Bouton and the Navier-Stokes Global Regularity Conjecture: Introduction

 as well as has bounded energy

-To prove the conjecture, one needs to demonstrate the above existence, smoothness and bounded energy of the solution.
-This will require evidence that the solution and its derivatives do not diverge anywhere in ${\rm I\!R^3}, \mbox{ } \forall t \ge 0$.

-One difficulty lies in the fact that it is not known how to solve a nonlinear equation such as the NSE in the general case; it is not possible to solve the NSE starting from arbitrary initial and boundary conditions.
-However, the NSE regularity conjecture does not necessarily require derivation of the general solution.
-Rather, it requires evidence that given initial conditions that conform to eqs. (\ref{Cinf}) and (\ref{boundE}) the solutions of the NSE always retain the properties, shown by these same two equations, namely, it requires evidence that the solutions of the NSE always remain smooth and have bounded energy.

-The need to seek such proof arises from the fact that the NSE assumes continuous fluid and thus its velocity exists at infinitely small points.
-This presents difficulty, because despite that total kinetic energy is conserved, the scaling properties of the NSE prevent it from being able to control the solution at very small scales.
-This opens the possibility for blow-up, that is, it opens the possibility that the solution may no longer be smooth after some finite time.
-However, if it can be demonstrated that the solution always stays smooth this will justify the choice of Navier and Stokes to model a fluid as a continuous medium and will show that the matematics of their equation always produces physically meaningful results.
+\end{conj} The NSE assumes continuous fluid and thus its velocity exists at infinitely small points.
+This presents difficulty, because despite that the total kinetic energy is conserved, the scaling properties of the NSE prevent it from being able to control the solution at very small scales.
+This opens the possibility for scaling induced blow-up and the solution may no longer be smooth after some finite time.
+If it can be demonstrated that the solution can remain smooth this will further justify the choice of Navier and Stokes to model a fluid as a continuous medium and will show that the matematics of their equation always has physically meaningful solutions.